 - 4.2.1 A PSPO can be enforced by both the Police and Council.
-The Council will be the agency to process the Fixed Penalty Notices (FPN's), regardless of which agency issues them.
-The approach to this will be agreed with the Police. - 4.2.2 There is a financial implication for the gates and ongoing maintenance.
-A quote has been obtained for a fence and double vehicle access gate at the Ash Street end and a fence and pedestrian gate access at the Barrack Road end.
-This quote is for £2,700 + VAT.
-This cost will come from within existing budgets and the maintenance costs, which are anticipated to be minimal, from revenue from PSPO FPN's.

-4.2.3 Any income generated by payment of FPN's must be directed back into management of the PSPO process.
+The Council will be the agency to process the Fixed Penalty Notices (FPN's), regardless of which agency issues them. - 4.2.2 If the Order is allowed to expire there will be a cost incurred to remove the gates.
+The gates were bespoke to the area and may not be able to be reused. - 4.2.3 Any income generated by payment of FPN's must be directed back into management of the PSPO process.